popqguy/MS3InterviewCode/README.md

 ## Steps for getting this app running (for fellow developers)
-1. Download and install the latest version of Java SE
+1. Download and install the latest version of Java SE (Created using 14.0.2)
 2. Download this repo as a zip and extract it to a folder
 3. Place the desired .csv file into the newly created folder with the .jar file
 4. Run the .jar file with JDK